 Following are specific situations that might indicate an account has been compromised or stolen and that could result in the locking of the account:

 Department or organization multi-user accounts are subject to locking for any of the violations listed in this policy.
 Unlocking a multi-user account could take longer than an individual’s account because the investigation process is more complex.
-The designated department or organization representative must contact the Security Administrator or the BSA to have the account unlocked.
+The designated department or organization representative must contact IT to have the account unlocked.

 If a NetID holder receives harassing e-mail from another NetID holder, IT will lock the offender's account if: